dotnet/docs/docs/machine-learning/how-to-guides/how-to-use-the-automl-api.md

 Define the criteria to complete your task:

-1. Exit after a length of time - Using `MaxExperimentTimeInSeconds` in your experiment settings you can define how long in seconds that an task should continue to run.
+1. Exit after a length of time - Using `MaxExperimentTimeInSeconds` in your experiment settings you can define how long in seconds that a task should continue to run.

 1. Exit on a cancellation token -  You can use a cancellation token that lets you cancel the task before it is scheduled to finish.